fugu137/chat-api/README.md

 POSTGRES_PASSWORD=password
 ```

-This will spin up a database and the chat service in separate Docker containers and set up the networking between them.
+This will spin up a database and the API in separate Docker containers and set up the networking between them.
 The chat service will be available at `http://localhost:8080`.

 By default, it will be configured to allow CORS from `http://localhost:3000`.
 If you want to allow requests from